finli/IKEA_Location/README.md

 The previous graph was the number of IKEAs per population.
 If I flip this and calculate the number of IKEAs per people living in a country, we can see that India has many people without proper access to IKEA.
 There are only 3 IKEAs in India.
 This looks like a business opportunity for IKEA.
-South America and Afric also look like they could use more IKEAs.
+South America and Afric also look like they could use more IKEAs based on the IKEA density per continent.